sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 ## Extra Content

-The links below will work only with the API, what you will learn in the next labs.
-While you will not use it in these labs, check them now to know more about other Azure Search capabilities.
+The links below will work only with the API, which you will learn in the next labs.
+While you will not use it in these labs, check them now to learn more about other Azure Search capabilities.

-[More like this](https://docs.microsoft.com/en-us/azure/search/search-more-like-this) is a feature to find documents that are similar to the document specified by the document key.
+[Azure Search's `moreLikeThis`](https://docs.microsoft.com/en-us/azure/search/search-more-like-this) feature is a feature to find documents that are similar to the document specified by the document key.

-[Synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms) is the feature that allows you to search on previously mapped terms.
-Example: If you map MSFT as Microsoft, both searchs will have the same results.
+[Synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms) is a feature that allows you to search on previously mapped terms.
+Example: If you map MSFT as Microsoft, both searches will have the same results.

-[Lucene Query Syntax](https://docs.microsoft.com/en-us/azure/search/search-query-lucene-examples) is also supported, giving more flexibilty to you business requirements.
+[Lucene Query Syntax](https://docs.microsoft.com/en-us/azure/search/search-query-lucene-examples) is also supported, giving you more flexibility to meet your business requirements.

 ## Next Step